bounswe/bounswe2019group2/deliverables/M3-CMPE451.md

 # Project Assesment
 ## Teamwork
-This one year long journey was a particularly teaching and enjoyable experience to us. <br>
+This one year long journey was particularly a teaching and enjoyable experience for us. <br>
 Starting in CMPE352, most of the group members did not know each other, yet the group got to know each other very quickly and adapted to working as a team. <br>
-Throughout the project, everyone had busy periods in their schedules, but the team managed to fill in for that person, and that person also compensated for that period in the later time. <br>
+Throughout the project, everyone had busy periods in their schedules, but the team managed to fill in for that person, and that person also compensated for that period at a later time.  <br>
 Moreover, at the beginning of CMPE451, there were people leaving and joining, but the team handled the transition very smoothly. <br>
 To sum up, Group 2 as a team managed to start from zero and became an actual embodiment of teamwork.
 <br>
 ## Technical Skills
 At the beginning of CMPE352, few of us had web development experience, let alone specialization in a topic. <br>
-There were a few of us who had the knowledge of backend, mobile and frontend, and from time to time we had tutorial sessions in the team. <br>
+There were a few of us who had the knowledge of backend, mobile, and frontend, and from time to time we had tutorial sessions in the team. <br>
 At the end of CMPE451, all of the group contributed to the application, some of us learning the frameworks from knowing nothing and being able to come up with the desired product. <br>
 The least of all, every group member became better at some aspect of web development. <br>
 ## Customer Interaction
 One of the things the Group 2 did the best is probably interacting with the customer. <br>
-We, as a team know that we could enhance different aspects of the final product further, but knowing that we have a limited budget in terms of time and workforce, <br>
+We, as a team, know that we could enhance different aspects of the final product further, but knowing that we have a limited budget in terms of time and workforce, <br>
 we managed the customer expectation and delivered almost all of the requirements just in time. <br>
 We were careful enough to look out for the borders that were drawn by the customers, in terms of time, product, deliverables and further. <br>
 One of the things the process thought us is: It is very important to deliver what is being asked for: Nothing more is required, nothing less is acceptable. <br>

 ## Final Product
 At the end of the day, the experience we had and learnings along the journey led to our investment platform, **TrAiders**. <br>
-In terms of specialty, we learnt new things in the economics and the investment world.
+In terms of specialty, we have learned new things in economics and the investment world.
 The final product has all the functionalities being asked for in the requirements. <br>
 Users can make investments, track their investments, track the economic state in the parities, can read comments and articles, can follow events and interact with other users through different media. <br>
-The system also has <text, image> to <text,image> annotations, which is using the W3C protocol, and that system running on a different servers as well. <br>
+The system also has <text, image> to <text,image> annotations, which is using the W3C protocol, and that system running on a different server as well. <br>

 ## Final Comments
 One of the very important lessons that the process thought us is attention to detail. <br>
 Simply just by paying attention to customer's words or what is written on the paper can lead to great satisfaction. <br>
-One can find these details in any part of the TrAiders product: The avatars, the ease of use for the users, the annotation system being run exactly by the customer's description.. <br>
+One can find these details in any part of the TrAiders product: The avatars, the ease of use for the users, the annotation system being run exactly by the customer's description. <br>
-We, as Group 2 are very happy with the final product that we have, but most importantly the teamwork and friendship we have built throught the journey, and everyone having value added to their lives. <br>
+We, as Group 2 are very happy with the final product that we have, but most importantly the teamwork and friendship we have built throughout the journey, and everyone having value added to their lives. <br>

 # Deliverables